ccxt/ccxt/CONTRIBUTING.md

 - Unified fees
 - Unified fetchTransactions, fetchDeposits, fetchWithdrawals
 - Improved proxy support
-- WebSocket interfaces:
-  - Pub: Methods for trading and private calls where supported
-  - Sub: Real-time balance, orderbooks and other properties with each exchange

 If you want to contribute by submitting partial implementations be sure to look up examples of how it's done inside the library (where implemented already) and copy the adopted practices.